-Eyelid dermatitis is a common condition that causes the skin on or around the eyelid to become dry, itchy, and irritated.
+Eyelid dermatitis causes the skin on or around the eyelid to become dry, itchy, and irritated.
 Moisturizing the skin, avoiding allergens, and applying topical medication are some ways of managing itchy eyelids.

 This article discusses how to recognize the symptoms of eyelid dermatitis.
-It also looks at how to manage eyelid dermatitis with medical treatments and home remedies, causes of the condition.
+It also looks at how to manage eyelid dermatitis with medical treatments and home remedies, causes of the condition, and more.

-For all kinds of eyelid dermatitis, people should keep the eye area clean and avoid touching it or scratching.
-This helps to prevent further irritation or infection.
+For all types of eyelid dermatitis, it is best to keep the eye area clean and avoid touching it or scratching.
+This helps prevent further irritation or infection.

 Where possible, it is helpful to identify and avoid contact irritants and allergens that can cause flare-ups.
 These can include: